Become a Guild Member, Friend or Student Friend

 Those who do not qualify on this basis but who wish to support or maintain contacts with Members can become a Friend of the Guild.
 They enjoy much the same benefits but do not have a vote and are ineligible to enter awards.

-Because the Guild is on HM Revenues & Customs list of professional organisations, the subscription is tax deductable if paid personally and can be entered as such on an income tax return.
+Because the Guild is on HM Revenues & Customs list of professional organisations, the membership subscription is tax deductable if paid personally and can be entered as such on an income tax return.

 Download a Benefits of membership document